ibbles/LearningUnrealEngine/Timeline.md

 # Timeline

 A Timeline is a node in a Blueprint Visual Script, specifically the Event Graph.
+Used to simple time-scoped per-tick updates, such as doors, moving platforms, levers, things like that.

+Create a Timeline node by right-click > Add Timeline....
 A Timeline is a repeated callback that for each call pass one or more values to the callback.
 Each value is a called a track.
 Each value appear as an output pin on the Timeline node.